tybens/tybens/README.md

 - 🛠️ Full-Stack Developer at [Princeton ResInDe](https://www.princetonresinde.com/)

 #### BIO
-- 🧠 Interested in machine learning & AI with experience in deep learning
+- 🧠 Interested in machine learning & AI with experience in LLMs
-- 🖥️ Data Science intern at IBM (Summer 2022)
+- 🖥️ Data Science intern at IBM (Summer 2022 and Summer 2023)
 - 🔬 Software Engineer for [ca2l Lighting](https://www.ca2l.com) in Barcelona (Summer 2021)
-- 🖥️ One of the core Software Engineers for [Curbside Health](https://www.curbsidehealth.online)  (starting Aug 2020)
+- 🖥️ One of the core Software Engineers for [Curbside Health](https://www.curbsidehealth.online)  (started Aug 2020)
 - 🏆 Member of the champion team in the 2021 ReHack environmental entrepreneurship challenge ([story](https://devpost.com/software/cashtime-reverse-vending-machines))
 - 📐 Developed a machine learning model to reduce boarding times, in use in 5 hospitals in California ([paper](https://www.tylerbenson.me/paper))